Lift the Public Economic Stimulus Plan

 What do you do if there are no goods and services available?
 The fear is there that the economy will continue to dry up.
 How can one person do anything but watch everything decline?

 Governments run on taxes, and when the population is in a financial crisis, what can they do?
 To pump money into the flow may work for downturns of relatively short duration, but until the root cause of the downturn is addressed, it is like pouring money into a hole.
-(We address the root causes of the global economic crisis in the home page of the business and economics segment.)
 A government cannot continue to squeeze the people and put off the crisis onto future generations in an effort to strengthen the economy.
 At some point in time, social programs must be cut.

-The Lift the Public plan enables the government to give incentives to the "backbone" of the economy, which is small businesses.
-The government can turn responsibility for the cut programs to the private sector.
-Lift the Public enables new and existing businesses to become partially tax exempt, training budding entrepreneurs how to start and run a business, and to get start up funding.
+The government can turn responsibility for the cut programs to the private sector by creating a trickle up concept.
+Lift the Public enables new and existing businesses to become partially tax exempt, training budding entrepreneurs how to start and run a business, and to get start up funding, and the tax benefits can be passed on to suppliers and vendors.

 Under the plan, merchants set two prices for goods and services.
 The lower price is taxed as usual, and the slightly higher "Lift the Public" price is tax exempt.
 The customer chooses which price.
 The monies from the Lift the Public revenue is turned over to a (non-profit) business advisor, who teaches the entrepreneurs how to create a successful business based on the Lift the Public principles.
 Some of the monies can also go to support a Lift the Public Shop.